maxpaj/create-react-component/README.md

 Bootstrap a dev environment for building a React component with TypeScript, ready for publishing with npm.

+Currently builds components that are compatible with `react@17` and above.

 ```
 $ npm install -g @maxpaj/create-react-component ts-node
 ```